This post was written Dale Hoyt. The photos are by Don Hunter; more

 perfectly appropriate after two overcast, chilly days in the middle of April.

-If rain or thunderstorms begin during a Ramble we will immediately return to the Arbor.
+If rain begins during a Ramble we will immediately return to the Visitor Center.

 If the weather is threatening, but not yet raining, bring suitable rain gear.